semih-turan/dijibook/README.md

 1. Ins: If you have set the name of the package you will add, the word config should be used between the package names and the "-" sign should be used.
 2. Fix:a bug fix has occurred- The name of the page you edited on the page and the action taken, for example: Fixed : Main ios style add
+3. Style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on.

-feat – a new feature is introduced with the changes
+4. Feat – a new feature is introduced with the changes

-chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)
+5. Chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies)

-refactor – refactored code that neither fixes a bug nor adds a feature
+6. Refactor – refactored code that neither fixes a bug nor adds a feature

-docs – updates to documentation such as a the README or other markdown files
+7. Docs – updates to documentation such as a the README or other markdown files

-style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on.

-test – including new or correcting previous tests

-ci – continuous integration related

-build – changes that affect the build system or external dependencies
+8. Build – changes that affect the build system or external dependencies

-revert – reverts a previous commit
+9. Revert – reverts a previous commit

-Style– style or formatting change

-Perf – improves code performance
+10. Rerf – improves code performance